EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-20-book-summary.md

     - Note: Capital One has partnered with TSYS to help process their credit cards.
 * Issuer - an Issuer or Issuing Bank’s purpose is to underwrite the user by granting them access to a bank account and potentially access to credit facilities.
 Ex: JPMorgan Chase, Capital One, Citi, and Wells Fargo.

 The issuer will then decide to whether to approve or deny the transaction.
 If approved, the issuer will place a hold on the funds.
-Later, at the end of the day, clearing happens and money is moved between customer and merchant.
-The Merchant will confirm transactions and also include tips, transaction reversals, and refunds.
+Later, at the end of the day, Merchant will confirm transactions and include tips, transaction reversals, and refunds.
+Finally, money is moved between customer and merchant (clearing).

 ## Payment Ecosystem
 There are two types of card networks: